Electric Cars: The Basics

 - Q8 TFSIe

 The Audi A8 is a full-size executive premium saloon vehicle.
 The car has been manufactured since 1994.
 The Audi A8 is now in its fourth generation and utilises the Audi quattro technology.
-The A8 saloon is available as a petrol/electric plug-in hybrid.
-PHEVs are appropriate for individuals and families:
+The A8 saloon is also available as a plug-in hybrid electric vehicle (PHEV).

 PROS | CONS |